TarsCloud/TarsprotocolProxy/README.en.md

 We need to upload the configuration file mentioned before, that the server can load it while starting.

-Go to the service configuration of `TarsprotocolProxy` in TarsWeb, and click `add configuration`
+Go to the service configuration of `ProtocolProxyServer` in TarsWeb, and click `add configuration`

 ![](docs/images/tars_proxy_conf_center_en.png)